RBGKew/powop/README.md

 * [**World Flora Online** (in development)](http://worldfloraonline.org/)

 Deploy to UAT
+---

 * Update ‘powo-infrastructure/powo/values.yaml’ with your new portal image tag from google cloud container registry.
 * Push the change to Github and Gitlab.

-* Make sure google cloud context is 'powo-dev'
+* Make sure google cloud context is `powo-dev`

-* Run this build command in root

-kubectl create job deploy-manual --from=cronjob/builder --namespace=builder-uat
+`kubectl create job deploy-manual --from=cronjob/builder --namespace=builder-uat`

+### Cancelling a job

+If you want to stop a build job that has started (for example if it is not using the correct images) you can do the following:

+1. Get the job name using `kubectl get jobs -n builder-uat` - you will probably be looking for the youngest job
+2. Delete the job using `kubectl delete jobs/<job_name> -n builder-uat`

+This will delete the job and any pods it has started.

 Deploy to live
+---

 * Run deploy in root